 During this time, students may file petitions at the Center for the Core Curriculum to add or change sections of Literature Humanities, Contemporary Civilization, African Civilization, Art Humanities, Music Humanities, Frontiers of Science (students should visit the appropriate departmental offices for issues regarding the Science, Global and Foreign Language requirements).
 The Center for the Core Curriculum is located in Hamilton 202 and is open from 9am to 5pm.

-Last day to Add, DROP or Change a Section of a Core Class: Friday, January 31, 2014 by 5 PM
+Last day to Add, Drop or Change a Section of a Core Class in SSOL: Friday, January 27, 2017 by 5 PM

 After this date students MAY NOT drop or change sections of their Core classes.
 Students with questions and concerns should see their academic advisers.
 This Core Drop Date happens much earlier than the regular drop date, so it is imperative that students keep this deadline in mind as they work out their schedules.